Extended mean field control: a global numerical solution via finite-dimensional approximation: A computational scheme with neural networks

-Therefore, given the approximation $\bar{v}^{*}_{N}$ for the finite-dimensional value function $\bar{v}_{N}$, we obtain an approximation of the mean field value function by evaluating the integral in the above equation.
+Given, for $N\in \N_+$, the approximation $\bar{v}^{*}_{N}$ of the finite-dimensional value function $\bar{v}_{N}$ and recall that the mean field value function is given by the limit in \eqref{eq:main_res}, we obtain its approximation by evaluating, for $N$ big enough, the integral in \eqref{eq:main_res}.
 In other words we have, for $N$ sufficiently large,

 In the case where the process $X$ is real-valued, the integral $I_N$ can be evaluated by using the inverse transform sampling.
 Given $\mu \in \Pcal(\R)$, let ${F_{\mu}:\R \to [0,1]}$ be the cumulative distribution function associated to $\mu$.
 Then one obtains